-Management has evaluated the possibility of subsequent events existing in the Group's consolidated financial statements from July 1, 2016 through November, 2016, the date the consolidated financial statements were available to be issued.
-Management has determined that there are no material events that would require adjustment to disclosure in the Group's consolidated financial st
+Management has evaluated the possibility of subsequent events existing in the Group's consolidated financial statements from July 1, 2017 through October 25, 2017, the date the consolidated financial statements were available to be issued.
+Management has determined that there are no material events that would require adjustment to or disclosure in the Group's consolidated financial statements, other than the matter disclosed below.